TheEightBot/enterprise-application-patterns-using-maui/validation.md

 value argument for the first occurrence of the regular expression pattern specified in the Regex constructor.
-Whether the regular expression pattern has been found in the input string can be determined by checking the value of the Match object\'s Success property.
+Whether the regular expression pattern has been found in the input string can be determined by checking the value of the Match object's Success property.

 **Note:** Property validation can sometimes involve dependent properties.
 An example of dependent properties is when the set of valid